 Her clearing a path like the Queen Mary steaming into port, through the hen party attendees, to the bar to order her dry sherry.
 “I don’t want to interrupt…”

-At Hayley’s urging, Becky reluctantly invites her along for the hen party.
+So, at Hayley’s urging, Becky reluctantly invites her along for the hen party.
 Mary refuses, saying that on the last Friday of every month, she dines only on fish.
 So while the revelers are out condemning their souls to eternal damnation, she “will be tucking into a veritable feast of aquatic life”.
 Pity the poor fish.

 Then the final one, the one that made the hair on the back of my neck stand up.
 Mary behind the wheel of the motorhome, eating candy, watching the hen partyers spilling out into the roadway from Roy’s Rolls.
 You could feel her tension, wanting to start the engine and mow them down.
-The moment passes and her eyes regain a semblance of sanity.
+But the moment passes and her eyes regain a semblance of sanity.
 For tonight, they will live.

 Oh, and someone must have bought Hayley the red salsa dress she had returned in a fit of pique.
 The fishnet stockings too.